Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 ### Build a Freelance Portfolio

 Next, you need to build your portfolio.
 You must build your credibility to get noticed.
 Building your portfolio helps you establish credibility.
-This is something that you will do the entire time while working online.
-The process involves jotting down your past experiences, skills, qualifications, and so on.
+Create a compelling profile that highlights your expertise, experience, and portfolio, and actively bid on relevant projects.
+Be prepared to compete with other freelancers, and consider starting with smaller projects to build your reputation and client base.

 ### Create Social Profiles